What do special educators need?

 All Learners Network provides professional learning - workshops and courses - for special educators to learn content and specialized pedagogy to support their students.

-A yearly subscription to All Learners ONLINE provides special educators with a six hour asynchronous course on the essentials of teaching math for students with learning disabilities, as well as numerous resources to support conceptual learning.
+All Learners Online (ALO) provides special educators with a six hour asynchronous course on the essentials of teaching math for students with learning disabilities, as well as numerous resources to support conceptual learning.

 Hunt, J.H., Martin, K., Patterson, B. et al. (2021).
 Special educators’ knowledge of student mathematical thinking.
 Journal Math Teacher Education. https://doi.org/10.1007/s10857-021-09508-1